 Regardless of whether you can code or not, you need your site to be updated regularly.
-Managed Hosting or WordPress service agencies like mine are the best options you have if you don’t feel confident handling updates yourself.
+Managed Hosting or WordPress platforms like our sister brand, Nexcess, are the best options you have if you don’t feel confident handling updates yourself.

 We all know social engineering from our email inboxes.
 Whenever we receive an email that looks like it’s from PayPal but has a few mistakes like typos or weird URLs in it, we (hopefully) recognize that and delete it.
 We know that PayPal would never send an email like that and understand that a hacker just tried phishing for our PayPal login.
 Similar emails go out for bank logins, shopping logins, etc.

 Potentially, this can happen to your website too.
 By scanning through your site, hackers can be able to identify the email addresses of your users and then send phishing emails to them.
 Sometimes, hackers will pretend to be WordPress developers, security analysts, employees of your hosting company, or any other service that could need a login to your website.
 We have to be very cautious with emails like that.
 WordPress sites get hacked not only by exploiting their code but also by exploiting their users with emails like that.

 While you might think this cannot happen to you because you’re the only user, you might be right.
 You, personally, may be aware of this security threat.
 But what about other users?
 Say, for example, you’re running a successful WooCommerce store and have hundreds or even thousands of customer logins in your database.
 Would they also be aware of social engineering trying to compromise their login?

 If you want to understand how social engineering works, there are very interesting books on the topic - even on sites like Amazon.
 One is “Social Engineering: The Science of Human Hacking”, a highly interesting read not only for (aspiring) hackers or security professionals.
 If you want to get an insight into how hackers think, I highly recommend it!